MalgaSteve/Bachelor-Semester-Project-5/README.md

 SPAKE2 is used.
 Here we use the implementation "python-spake2" of Warner \[2\].
 The implementation is than modified according to the reveal phase of PKEX.

+## Location of PKEX implementation
+spake2/pkex.py

+## Experiment with Code
+Both files test\_spake2.py test\_pkex.py files are the files which are used to experiment, test and benchmark the implementation of spake2 and pkex for now.

 ## People working on the projects
 Student name: Steve Meireles Lopes, steve.meireles.001@student.uni.lu, 022148763b